kubevirt/community/design-proposals/api-review.md

 - Contributors

 ## User Stories
+- As a stakeholder of KubeVirt project, I would like the project to have a crip policy of how APIs will evolve across different versions.
-- As a user of KubeVirt project, I want KubeVirt to maintain an intuitive, stable and simple API, that can be used as a foundational block to build products and projects
+- As a user of KubeVirt project, consuming the API by creating objects (manually or programmatically), I want KubeVirt to maintain an intuitive, stable and simple API, that can be used as a foundational block to build products and projects
 - As a contributor, I need guidance on the right way to approach API facing change.
-Ideally this guidance should include all the steps design docs, contributing the change and post contribution steps
+Ideally this guidance should include all the steps: design docs, contributing the change and post contribution steps
 - As a reviewer, I need to have a comprehensive list of checks needed for approving an API facing change
 - As a reviewer, ideally, I need to be able to leverage automation wherever possible to make reviewing easier